apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Indicates the host name to connect to, which defaults to the pod IP.
+<p>Host name to connect to, defaults to the pod IP.
+You probably want to set
-It is recommended to set &ldquo;Host&rdquo; in httpHeaders instead.</p>
+&ldquo;Host&rdquo; in httpHeaders instead.</p>
 </td>
 </tr>
 <tr>